Preparing for Wildfires | Prescribed Fire Grant TFS

 The Community Protection Program Grant provides assistance to reduce the hazard of high-risk fuels on private lands through the use of prescribed burning.
 The treatment area will be within 10 miles of a National Forest boundary.
 The grant's goal is to protect high-risk communities and associated forest resources by reducing the risk of catastrophic wildfire on private and public lands.
 Priority will be given to projects that meet both criteria.

-The State Fire Assistance for Mitigation Central & East Texas Grant provides assistance to communities that have been or may be threatened by wildfire by funding prescribed burning to reduce hazardous fuels in and around communities.
-Treatment areas will be private property in the 43 Counties in Central and East Texas that have a Community Wildfire Protection Plan within the county.
-The goal is to protect high-risk communities and aid in ecosystem restoration by utilizing prescribed fire to consume excess vegetation before it contributes to catastrophic wildfire.
-Priority will be given to treatments sites that are within a CWPP, located near a Firewise community, located near homes based on Texas Wildfire Risk Assessment Portal and contain ecosystems that will benefit from prescribed fire.
-This program has previously been known as the National Fire Plan Prescribed Fire Grant.
+The State Fire Capacity near Federal Lands in East Texas Prescribed Fire Grant provides assistance to reduce the hazard of high-risk fuels on private lands and non-federal public lands through the use of prescribed burning.
+Treatment areas will be in 20 East Texas counties that contain concentrations of federal lands, have a high social vulnerability index rating, and high risk fuels (See interactive eligibility map).
+The goal is to protect communities and aid in ecosystem restoration by utilizing prescribed fire to consume excess vegetation before it contributes to catastrophic wildfire.
+Priority will be given to treatments sites that are within a CWPP, located near federal lands, a Firewise USA site, and near homes based on Texas Wildfire Risk Assessment Portal (TxWRAP).
+This program has previously been known as the State Fire Capacity in Central and East Texas Grant and the State Fire Assistance for Mitigation Grant.

 Neches River and Cypress Basin Watershed Restoration Program - Prescribed Fire Grant provides assistance to landowners in utilizing prescribed fire for ecological improvement to the Neches River and Cypress Basin watersheds.
 This program will benefit the public and natural resources through improvement of water quality and quantity, control of invasive species and enhancement of wildlife habitat.
 Treatment areas will be private property in the Neches River and Cypress Basin Watersheds.
 Priority will be given to prescribed burn treatments that promote native ecosystem restoration, are in priority watershed protection zones and near public land.